jc00ke/jc00ke.github.io/_drafts/setting-intent.md

 I came on board as the technical co-founder, the one responsible for building out the actual platform.
-Back then Watsi was just a passion project; Google Hangouts once a week, emails and phone calls about our dream for what Watsi would become, etc. We decided we'd be "successful" if we could fund 10 treatments.
+Back then Watsi was just a passion project; Google Hangouts once a week, emails and phone calls about our dream for what Watsi would become, etc. We decided we'd be *successful* if we could fund 10 treatments.
 After our friends and family beta, where we raised about half of what was needed for the 3 patients on the site, Chase posted to [Hacker News](https://news.ycombinator.com/item?id=4424081) and we blew up.